Yomguithereal/gexf/README.md

 ## Writer

 Note that the data format expected by the writer is exactly the same as the one outputted by the parser.

-This means that theoritically - by this I mean "if I did my job correctly" - you can give the result graph from parsing a gexf file and give it to the writer to create the same identical file.
+This means that theoritically - i.e. "if I did my job correctly" - you can give the result graph from parsing a gexf file and give it to the writer to create an identical file.

 ### Instantiation